 Despite such reports, the mainstream media will once again try to convince us that what the world needs most at the moment is to get rid of the terrorist group Boko Haram and that a military intervention is the only solution, even though the so-called war on terror has actually increased terrorism globally.
 As Washington’s Blog pointed out in 2013, “global terrorism had been falling from 1992 until 2004… but has been skyrocketing since 2004.”

-What the mainstream media fails to mention is that groups, including Boko Haram and the Islamic State, have been, in one way or another, armed, trained and financed, just as the Mujahideen, the forefathers of al-Qaeda, in Afghanistan, by the US and their allies in the Middle East.
+What the mainstream media fails to mention is that groups, including Boko Haram and the Islamic State, have been, in one way or another, armed, trained and financed, just as the Mujahideen, the forefathers of al-Qaeda, in Afghanistan, by the US and allies like the United Kingdom and Saudi Arabia in the Middle East.
 Thanks to the covert support of Western countries, arms dealers and bankers profiting from killing and destruction, the war on terror is alive and well.
 The West advocates for endless military interventions, pretending to ignore the real causes of terrorism and the reason why it expands, hiding its role in it and thereby clearly showing its real intent: fuelling terrorism to destabilize and destroy nations, thus justifying military invasion and achieving their conquest of the African continent’s richest lands under the pretext of saving the world from terror.